vapoursynth/vapoursynth/doc/selectevery.rst

 .. function:: SelectEvery(clip clip, int cycle, int[] offsets)
    :module: std

    Returns a clip with only some of the frames in every cycle selected.
+The *offsets* given must be between 0 and and cycle - 1.

    Here are some examples of useful operations...